asallam02/ShopifyDataScienceChallenge/README.md

 # ShopifyDataScienceChallenge
-submission for the data science challenge for shopify
+submission for the data science challenge for shopify by Ammar Sallam

 # Q1
 Since the AOV does not account for the amount of items purchased in each order